Color-Of-Code/stdc.NET/Examples.md

 namespace examples;
 using stdc;

-class Program {
+class Program : C {
     static void Main (string[] args)
     {
         // use one of these
-        C.RunVMain (args, CProgram.main); // if the main is returning nothing (void) C.RunIMain (args, CProgram.main); // if the main is returning an int }
+        RunVMain (args, CProgram.main); // if the main is returning nothing (void) RunIMain (args, CProgram.main); // if the main is returning an int }
 }
 ```